VeronikaSch/Getting_and_Cleaning_data/README.md

 This is the README.md for the Programming Assignment of the Coursera Course "Getting and Cleaning Data"

+This repository hosts:
+ * the R code "run_analysis.R", which actually performs the analysis of the data and writes the output file
+ * the output file "tidy.txt" itself with the averaged 80 variables observed for 180 Subject/activity pairs
+ * a general "README.md", which describes the purpose of this assignment, the used data set, the scripts
+   and files created and also briefly the   contents stored in the repo.
-This repository hosts the R code "run_analysis.R", the output file "tidy.txt", a general "README.md" as well as a "Codebook.md", that describes the functionality of the "run_analysis.R" script and its generated output file.
+ * a "Codebook.md", that describes the functionality and variables of the "run_analysis.R" script and its
+   generated output file.

 ## General description of the data set and requested tasks
 The used data set is: [Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)